 - Red Bell Pepper - Use any color bell pepper you wish!

-Here are a few quick additions you can try to make this Pickle de Gallo a little extra.
+Here are a few quick additions you can try to make this pickle salsa a little extra.

 - 1 tablespoon of fresh cilantro or parsley add an instant boost of freshness

-- 1 tablespoon of fresh dill really punches up the pickle-i-ness
+- 1 tablespoon of fresh dill (or dried) punches up the pickle-i-ness

 If you want your pickle salsa to bring the heat, here are a few additions you can make to spice things up!